10 Questions to Ask Your Smart Home Installer Before Hiring

 What to Listen For: Valid licenses, current insurance certificates, and clear policies on damage.

-Red Flags: No license, no insurance, or refusal to show proof.
+Red Flags: No license, no insurance, or refusal to show documentation.

 6. What Happens If Something Breaks or Doesn't Work?